SamaadTurner/Udemy-Course-Mastering-the-Coding-Interview-Data-Structure-Algorithms/README.md

 - to find recruitors of the different companies use this search: "site:linkedin.com [enter company name] recruitor"
 - APPLY TO JOBS WHERE THE DESCRIPTIONS SHOW TOOLS YOU'VE NEVER SEEN.
 YOU WILL GROW AT THAT JOB!.

+## Day 2:

+### Key takeaways

+- Big O Notation: Tells you how well (how fast) a problem is solved.
+- (navigate to bigO folder to see the exercises)
+- Rules for Big O notation:
+- Rule 1: Worse Case
+- Rule 2: Remove Constants
+- Rule 3: Different terms for inputs
+- Rule 4: Drop Non Dominants